MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ms.service: dynamics-365-business-central
 ms.search.form: 456, 457, 458, 459, 460, 461, 16, 22, 25, 26, 27, 31, 143, 144, 9300, 9301, 9303, 9304, 9305, 9306, 9307, 9309, 9310, 9311
 ---
-# Analyze list page and query data using Data Analysis
+# Analyze list page and query data using data analysis

 > **APPLIES TO:** Public preview in Business Central 2023 release wave 1 and later for analyzing list pages; Generally available in Business Central 2023 release wave 2 for analyzing data from list pages and queries.

-In this article, you learn how to analyze data from list pages and queries using the *Data Analysis* feature.
-With Data Analysis you can analyze data directly from the page, without having to run a report or switch another application like Excel.
+In this article, you learn how to analyze data from list pages and queries using the *data analysis* feature.
+With data analysis feature, you can analyze data directly from the page, without having to run a report or switch another application like Excel.
 It provides an interactive and versatile way to calculate, summarize, and examine data.
 Instead of running reports using different options and filters, you can add multiple tabs that represent different tasks or views on the data.
 Examples could be "My customers", "Follow up items", "Recently added vendors", "Sales statistics", or any other view you can imagine.

 > [!TIP]
-> A good thing about the *data analysis* feature is that it doesn't change any of the underlying data of list page or query, or the layout of the page or query when it's not in data analysis mode.
-So the best way to learn about what you can do in the data analysis mode is to try things out.
+> A good thing about the data analysis feature is that it doesn't change any of the underlying data of list page or query, or the layout of the page or query when it's not in the analysis mode.
+So the best way to learn about what you can do in the analysis mode is to try things out.

 ## Prerequisites

-- If you're using Business Central version 22, the data analysis mode is in preview.
+- If you're using Business Central version 22, the data analysis feature is in preview.
 So, an admin must enable it before you can use it.
 To enable it, go to the **Feature Management** page and switch on **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
 [Learn more about Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management).
 - In version 23 and later, your account must be assigned the **DATA ANALYSIS - EXEC** permission set or include execute permission on the system object **9640 Allow Data Analysis mode**.
 As an admin, you can exclude these permissions on users who you don't want to have access to the analysis mode.

 > [!NOTE]